 You may notice bloating around the time you ovulate.
 This is a symptom of ovulation but it is also a sign of pregnancy.
 Hormonal changes that happen after ovulation cause the lining of your uterus to thicken, which may make you feel bloated, and the same hormones can slow down your digestive system which can add to the bloating.
 Some bloating may occur whether you have conceived or not, but if you feel more bloated than you usually do, this could be a sign that you are pregnant.

-Most women think of cramping as PMS symptom.
+Most women think of cramping as a PMS symptom.
 So, when they feel cramping several days after ovulation, they think it means that they are most likely not pregnant.
 This couldn’t be further from the truth.
 Cramping is a great sign of conception.
-When the embryo burrows into the lining of the uterus it can cause cramping.
+When the embryo burrows into the lining of the uterus, it can cause cramping.
 This cramping may start earlier in your cycle than when PMS starts and may be more intense than typical pre-menstrual cramps.

-For some women breast tenderness is their most noticeable sign of pregnancy.
+For some women, breast tenderness is their most noticeable sign of pregnancy.
 All of a sudden, their breasts go from feeling normal to feeling fuller and incredibly sensitive.
 Some breast tenderness around ovulation is normal and breast tenderness is also a pre-menstrual symptom.
 However, if you notice your breasts feeling more tingly, sore, or that your nipples hurt when something brushes against them, this could be a very good sign.

 Feeling more tired or fatigued is one of the biggest sign of pregnancy.
 Most women don’t notice this fatigue until close to when their period is due.
 It is not the earliest sign of conception, but more of a later sign.
 Still, some women are very sensitive to hormonal changes and may notice that they feel fatigued starting as early as implantation.
 If you notice that you are taking more naps than usual or just feeling run down, this could be an indicator that you are pregnant.

-Exaggerated PMS symptoms
+Exaggerated PMS Symptoms

-There are numerous pregnancy symptoms including the classic symptoms like nausea and frequent urination, but most of these symptoms don’t start until you around 6 weeks pregnant.
+There are numerous pregnancy symptoms, including classic symptoms like nausea and frequent urination, but most of these symptoms don’t start until you around 6 weeks pregnant.
 Early symptoms, the ones that happen shortly after conception, tend to feel more like PMS but more exaggerated.
 If you feel like you are more moody, crampy, bloated, tired, or emotional, this could be an early clue that you are pregnant.

 Are you pregnant?
 Use JM's Due Date Calculator to find out when you are due!